 “And you’re sure he’s the one?” laughed Isabel, “Three weeks until your wedding hun and then you’re in the second chapter of life… Basically the final chapter which now truly belonging to you and he.”

 “You can’t be with somebody for as long as we have and not marry!
 He’s right.
-He’s so handsome you’d only ever expect novels to write of such beauty; and all man.
-What is even more astonishing, “Laura’s vision remained fixed on the ground as she spoke, holding a gaze so glazed over she didn’t need notice a need to blink,” is that he is as sincere and giving as he is handsome!
+He’s so handsome you’d only ever expect novelists to write so accurately of such beauty; and all man.
+What is even more astonishing, “Laura’s vision remained fixed on the ground as she spoke, holding a gaze so glazed over she didn’t need notice a need to blink,” is that he is as sincere and as giving as he is handsome.

 “I wish he had brothers!
 I’m always picking the wrong men.”
 Giggled Isabella.